How to Justify a Gap in Your CV at a Job Interview

 Don't Be Ashamed

 You don't have to grovel to the potential employer if you have a gap.
 There's no need to feel ashamed of it, and that uneasiness may be a red flag to the person who's interviewing you.
 If you need to explain your gap, do so with confidence.
-We'll talk about spinning it to a positive (if you have to) in the next section.
+In the next section, we'll discuss spinning it to a positive (if you have to).

 Job Interview Tips: What to Do Instead